code-423n4/2022-10-paladin/README.md

 ## System Overview

-New version of the Warden Boost Market, based on a mix between the current Warden v2 logic and Warden Quest base logic (see our [Docs](https://doc.paladin.vote) for more infos on Warden & Quest).
+New version of the Warden Boost Market, based on a mix between the current Warden v2 logic and Warden Quest base logic (see our [Docs](https://doc.paladin.vote) for more info on Warden & Quest).

 Reward tokens (`ERC20`) must be whitelisted before being used as a rewards for Pledges.
 Pledges have a target amount of veCRV to reach (sum of the receiving address veCRV balance + any veCRV delegated through the veBoost system) and an amount of rewards for each veCRV delegated through the Pledge.
 Users joining the Pledge (delegating to the Pledge receiver address) will always receive a fix amount rewards, based on the decreasing amount of veCRV delegated in their Boost (meaning that for a Boost of 100 veCRV over 2 weeks, the user rewards are calculated based on the decrease from 100 to 0 delegated through the 2 weeks).